mweel1/usa_high_level/bio/index.md

 949-537-1738
 marty@rt-us.com

 P.S.
-Please visit the [impact report](/impact-report) for priority and market impacts that should be aware of and why and why it must be done.
+Please visit the [impact report](/impact-report) for priority and market impacts that should be aware of and why they are important.